 - Catch up with you soon

-However, if you’re intending to get a meeting on your first cold email, you need to make sure your closing line is both memorable and easy to read.
+However, if you intend to get a meeting on your first cold email, you must make sure your closing line is memorable and easy to read.

 Because your email may be scanned rather than read, so you need to make every word count.